 A large mantapa (hall) was built here after construction concluded; the central closed mantapa of the structure has three shrines and 9 bays.
 The prime attraction of this temple is the standing statue of Goddess Parvathi.

-Sadasiva Temple has been constructed in the ekakuta architectural style with nagara-styled tower.
+Sadasiva Temple has been constructed in the Ekakuta architectural style with a Nagara-styled tower.
 This pilgrimage site has a large 'Linga' in its sanctum sanctorum (garbha gudi).
 A beautifully carved Nandi (bull) has been placed in a room where several windows made of stone constitute the walls.
-Upon reaching the site, pilgrims will notice two statues of Lord Ganesha, one at the entrance of Goddess' sanctum and other outside the linga's sanctum.
+Upon reaching the site, pilgrims will notice two statues of Lord Ganesha, one at the entrance of the Goddess' sanctum and other outside the linga's sanctum.